 So the big Fight Scene

-is kicking off, and Bob is threatening to use a seemingly powerful Special Attack
+is kicking off, and Bob is going to use a seemingly powerful Special Attack

 .
-It often has an ominous name, and sometimes Alice
+It often has an ominous name, and sometimes a Combat Commentator

 When the attack is actually used… it’s far less than impressive.
 The alleged Finger Poke of Doom